Neurofibromin/bookmark-dlp/README.md

 # bookmark-dlp
 Utility program for downloading bookmarked youtube links using yt-dlp.
-A program to replicate the folder structure of your Chrome/Brave/Firefox/etc. bookmarks and call yt-dlp to download all youtube videos amongst the bookmarks.
+It replicates the folder structure of your Chrome/Brave/Firefox/etc. bookmarks and calls yt-dlp to download all YouTube videos among the bookmarks.

 ## Usage
+- Run the executable and select your browser profile to auto-import bookmarks, or load a Google Takeout Chrome bookmarks HTML file.
+- Choose an output folder for the downloaded files.
+- If necessary, specify the location of the yt-dlp executable in the settings.
+- Additional CLI usage options are available for more advanced users.

+## Installation & How to get
+Make sure yt-dlp is installed: If you do not have the newest version you can get it [here](https://github.com/yt-dlp/yt-dlp#installation).<br>
 Download the executable for your system from [releases](https://github.com/Neurofibromin/bookmark-dlp/releases/download/latest).
 Run it.

-Select your browser profile to auto import bookmarks or load a Google Takeout Chrome bookmarks html file.
-Currently "exports" from browsers do not work.
-Choose an output folder for the downloaded files - this cannot be a network folder on some platforms.
-If the yt-dlp executable not found automatically, select the location in the settings.
-If you do not have the newest version you can get it [here](https://github.com/yt-dlp/yt-dlp#installation).
+## Limitations
+- Currently "exports" from browsers do not work.
+- Output folder cannot be a network folder on some platforms.

 ## CLI Usage
 Put the Bookmarks.html and the **yt-dlp(.exe) into the same directory as the executable**.
 Get the Bookmarks.html from a Google takeout.
 The yt-dlp executable can be found [here](https://github.com/yt-dlp/yt-dlp#installation).<br/>